Nutrition - Protein

-Protein - Why Is it Good for You?
+Why Is Protein Good for You?

 Did you know that your body's tissues, muscles, organs and immune system are mostly made up of protein?
 And so are the outer layers of your hair, nails and skin!
 Protein builds, maintains and repairs your body's tissues, and makes antibodies (the part of the immune system that fights off infection) and hemoglobin (the part of the red blood cells that carries oxygen from the lungs to the rest of your body).
 Protein also helps your muscles grow, increases strength and improves athletic performance - that's why you see so many athletes munchin' on protein bars.
 But be careful - eating too much protein can make your body lose calcium, which is necessary in building strong bones.

-Protein - What Foods Can it Be Found in?
+What Foods Can Protein Be Found in?

 Protein is made up of amino acids.
 There are a total of 20, but your body can only produce 14 of the 20 amino acids, so you'll have to get the rest from food!
 Protein is found in milk, eggs, peanut butter, chicken breast and hamburgers (as long as they're made of lean ground beef!).
 Seafood like fish, shrimp, crab and lobster are other excellent sources of protein.
 You can also get your protein fix by adding protein powder to your cereal, yogurt, milkshake or fruit smoothie!
 If you want to increase your protein intake, just add some cheese slices to your apple, eat a peanut butter and jelly sandwich for lunch, or make a breakfast drink by blending one cup each of milk, yogurt and your favorite fruit.

 Protein - Did U Know?